Unmasked: NFL fines coaches, teams for not covering faces

 In his strongly worded memo, Vincent said teams “must remain vigilant and disciplined in following the processes and protocols put in place by not only the league, union and clubs, but also by state and local governments.”

-Vincent added that, ”Becoming careless or ignoring face covering and physical distancing requirements will put the 2020 season at risk.”
+Vincent added: “Becoming careless or ignoring face covering and physical distancing requirements will put the 2020 season at risk.”

 The rules don’t apply to players, but all other individuals with bench area access, including coaches and members of the club medical staff, are required to wear face coverings at all times.